The Smallest Town in Every State

 The Oregon ghost town of Greenhorn is inactive and therefore isn’t listed by the Census, which means the smallest incorporated town is the aptly named Lonerock.
 Located in north central Oregon, Lonerock has just 22 residents who hang on to the town’s pioneer spirit.
 It’s not hard to see where the town got its name: A giant boulder sits behind the beautiful 1898 Methodist church.
 A few other historic buildings round out this frontier town’s main street, but no businesses are currently open.
 These are the oldest tourist attractions in every state.

 This has to be the strangest small town in America.
 A coal fire has been raging under the city for more than 50 years, after a failed plan to burn landfill waste somehow sparked a fire in the coal mines in 1962.
 Today, the fire has led to the town’s notoriety, with its unsafe highway covered in graffiti and urban legends of a “gateway to hell” beneath the streets.
 But the tourists who come to gawk don’t realize that 11 brave residents still call the town home.
 Despite the dangers, they were allowed to stay, but they can’t sell or pass down their houses—when they move or die, their property will belong to the state.
-Check out these other attractions that are so creepy, they’re off-limits to tourists.

 New Shoreham, Rhode Island